-The principal of the Bonds is payable at the corporate trust office of U.S. Bank National Association, as Fiscal Agent and Sinking Fund Depository for the Bonds (the "Fiscal Agent"), in Philadelphia, Pennsylvania, at the times and in the amounts set forth herein.
-Interest on the Bonds is payable semiannually on each January 1 and July 1, commencing January 1, 2012, by check mailed by the Fiscal Agent to the persons in whose names the Bonds are registered on the fifteenth day of the month preceding such interest payment date.
+The principal and redemption price of the Bonds are payable at the corporate trust office of U.S. Bank National Association, as Fiscal Agent and Sinking Fund Depository for the Bonds (the "Fiscal Agent"), in Philadelphia, Pennsylvania, at the times and in the amounts set forth herein.
+While the Bonds bear interest in the Weekly Mode, interest is payable on the first Business Day of each month, by check mailed by the Fiscal Agent to the persons in whose names the Bonds are registered on the Business Day immediately preceding each interest payment date.
 So long as DTC or its nominee, Cede & Co., is the registered owner of the Bonds, principal of and interest on the Bonds are payable directly to Cede & Co. for redistribution to Participants and in turn to Beneficial Owners as described herein.
 For so long as any purchaser is the Beneficial Owner of Bonds, such purchaser must maintain an account with a broker or dealer who is, or acts through, a Participant to receive payment of the principal of and interest on such Bonds.